palmmc/Peanut-Framework/pages/guides/getting-started.md

    <image src='/getting-started/npm-install.png' alt='Run npm install' style='border:10px solid #202127; border-radius: 10px; pointer-events: none;'></image>

 8. You should see some text fly by in your terminal; this is all of the project's **required dependencies** being installed.

+9. Lastly, run the command `npm i -g peanut-framework`.
+This will allow you to run Peanut Framework's commands.

 <div class="callout">
   <div class="title">Congratulations! 🥳</div>